 In this reality Falcon was known as Blackbird and was a member of the Queen's Vengeance.

-In the Heroes Reborn universe, the Falcon was a U.S. Air Force pilot and the son of Abe Wilson, a mysterious old man who served with Captain America during World War 2.
+In the Heroes Reborn universe, the Falcon was a U.S. Navy pilot and the son of Abe Wilson, a mysterious old man who served with Captain America during World War 2.
 When Abe died while returning Steve's shield to him, Sam ended up caught up in a battle between Steve and Master Man.
 After Sam was injured by gunfire from Master Man's troops, Steve saved his life by giving him a transfusion of the Super Soldier Serum in his veins, granting him superhuman abilities.

 Samuel Wilson was a member of the armed forces but retired to pursue a scientific interest, who served later with or under General Nick Fury, and wore a pair of metal wings.
 He appeared to be an accomplished combatant, especially when using the sharp edge of the metal wings he wore as a weapon.
 Wilson worked with Vision, demonstrating a high level of technological understanding.

 Wilson later helped Vision and the cybernetic mutated Dr. George Tarleton against a Gah Lak Tus module.
 After the module was destroyed, Wilson comforted Vision of the events that have happened and gave her his keys to his home, if she needs a place to stay given that she doesn't have the power to return into space.

 In this reality, the Falcon is a Native American who gave Steve Rogers his powers to fight in the American Civil War.
 He was later killed by Colonel Barnes, the White Skull.

 In the House of M, Sam is a detective and he doesn't appear as a superhero.